0xboz/blog/_posts/2019-07-15-understand-and-model-cryptocurrencies-volatility-using-garch-variants.md

 We are going to use BTCUSD as an example for the rest of this article.
 Feel free to try the following techniques on other cryptocurrencies pairs.
 Shoot me a message on [Patreon](https://www.patreon.com/0xboz), [Discord](https://discord.gg/jchMcc2) or [Twitter](https://twitter.com/0xboz) and let me know what you have found.

+You might also like to [sign up for my newsletter](http://eepurl.com/gxmy39) and stay tuned with the latest articles.

 ## Data